Passage of Time

 California College of the Arts will close after 100 years.
 This sad, unexpected news prompted me to think about the places that have shaped my life.

-Which brings me full circle to my alma mater and its impending closure.
-It feels as though the lights are being turned off one by one, yet I remain the constant, holding a flickering candle.
+Which brings me full circle to my alma mater, soon to close.
+It feels as though the lights are being turned off one by one.
+StilI I remain.
+The constant.
+Holding a flickering candle.

 Happy Acres Trailer Park was demolished last year.
 Recently, I looked through the chain-link fence at the concrete pad where my trailer once stood and felt a deep sense of loss for my childhood.
 Yet through the stories I've written, it's immortalized.